Propane vs. Electric

 What’s the better choice for powering your home appliances?

 Do you know the age and performance of your electric furnace and water heater?
-Run the numbers on replacing these aging appliances and you may be shocked to discover the savings and comfort available when you “pull the plug” and replace with new propane units.
+Run the numbers on replacing these aging appliances and you may be shocked to discover the savings and comfort available when you compare electric furnaces to propane heat.

 When considering the benefits of propane in your home, start with water heaters.
 High-efficiency propane water heating units generally cost 30% less to operate than electric water heaters — and realize even greater savings when you heat your water with a tankless propane unit.